brian-liu-24/scikit-learn2/doc/modules/feature_selection.rst

   ])
   clf.fit(X, y)

-In this snippet we make use of a :class:`sklearn.svm.LinearSVC` coupled with :class:`sklearn.feature_selection.SelectFromModel` to evaluate feature importances and select the most relevant features.
+In this snippet we make use of a :class:`sklearn1.svm.LinearSVC` coupled with :class:`sklearn1.feature_selection.SelectFromModel` to evaluate feature importances and select the most relevant features.
-Then, a :class:`sklearn.ensemble.RandomForestClassifier` is trained on the transformed output, i.e. using only relevant features.
+Then, a :class:`sklearn1.ensemble.RandomForestClassifier` is trained on the transformed output, i.e. using only relevant features.
 You can perform similar operations with the other feature selection methods and also classifiers that provide a way to evaluate feature importances of course.
-See the :class:`sklearn.pipeline.Pipeline` examples for more details.
+See the :class:`sklearn1.pipeline.Pipeline` examples for more details.